raganwald/javascript-allonge-six/manuscript/markdown/Recursion/linear-recursion.md

 ### folding

-With the exception of the `length` example at the beginning, our examples so far all involve rebuilding a solution using splats.
+With the exception of the `length` example at the beginning, our examples so far all involve rebuilding a solution using spreads.
 But they needn't.
 A function to compute the sum of the squares of a list of numbers might look like this:

     const sumSquares = ([first, ...rest]) => first === undefined
                                              ?
 0